MicroEJ/docs/ApplicationDeveloperGuide/bluetoothAPI.rst

 BLE introduces two roles of devices: the Central and Peripheral roles.
 A Central device scans nearby Peripheral devices and initiates the connection, while a Peripheral device advertises (broadcasts) and listens for connection requests.
-In this regard, a Peripheral device can be thought of as a Wi-Fi Access Point while a Peripheral device can be thought of as a Wi-Fi Station.
+In this regard, a Central device can be thought of as a Wi-Fi Station while a Peripheral device can be thought of as a Wi-Fi Access Point.

 The following sequence explains the typical connection flow between two devices: